Jairedddy/CodeNebula/README.md

 # CodeNebula - Transform your codebase into a galaxy of insights! 🌌

+Explore your GitHub repositories in an interactive 3D visualization at [https://codenebulaa.netlify.app/](https://codenebulaa.netlify.app/).

 ## 🚀 Application Overview

 CodeNebula is an interactive 3D visualization tool that transforms GitHub repositories into stunning "galaxy" visualizations.
 It empowers developers to explore codebases in an immersive, three-dimensional space, facilitating a deeper understanding of code structure, dependencies, and inter-file relationships.